Kassym-Jomart Tokayev: Chairman of the Senate (2007–2011, 2013–2019)

+On 11 January 2007, Tokayev was appointed as a deputy of the Senate of Kazakhstan by Nursultan Nazarbayev.
+He was elected as Chairman of the Senate by the Senate deputies.

 He served the post until being relieved on 15 April 2011 after being appointed Director-General of the United Nations.
 President Nazarbayev expressed his gratitude towards Tokayev, stating that he's "absolutely committed to the path of reforms that I am pursuing."

 On 16 October 2013, he was reappointed again as the Senate Chair and was unanimously confirmed by the Senate MPs.

 During the 2016 Protests against land reforms in Kazakhstan, Tokayev stressed the issue of land lease to be dealt with in a critical matter.

-During the interview to BBC News in June 2018, Tokayev hinted a possibility on Nazarbayev's succession by expressing his belief that he wouldn't run for re-election as his presidential term was to end in 2020.
+During an interview with BBC News in June 2018, Tokayev hinted at the possibility of Nazarbayev's succession by expressing his belief that he wouldn't run for re-election as his presidential term was to end in 2020.

 Vice-President of the OSCE PA

 While serving as a deputy of the Senate, Tokayev was elected Vice-President of the Parliamentary Assembly of the Organization for Security and Co-operation in Europe (OSCE PA) during its 31st Annual Session in Astana on 3 July 2008.
 From there, he played a key part in international parliamentary diplomacy, election monitoring, and regional security discussions.
 Tokayev contributed to OSCE PA initiatives, including serving as deputy head of the election observation mission under Tony Lloyd to Belarus during the 2010 presidential election, which raised concerns about electoral transparency and human rights violations.

 Tokayev also prioritized trans-regional cooperation, particularly in addressing security challenges in Central Asia, such as the unrest in Kyrgyzstan and the conflict in Afghanistan.
 He advocated for stronger OSCE engagement in the region and efforts to enhance stability.
 His leadership was instrumental in hosting key OSCE PA events in Kazakhstan, including the 2010 Trans-Asian Parliamentary Forum in Almaty, where Tokayev reinforced Kazakhstan's commitment to international cooperation and parliamentary diplomacy.